 If you feel you’ve been illegally terminated from your job in Greenville or anywhere in South Carolina, you’re probably feeling frustrated and betrayed.

-John P. Mann has been practicing employment law for more than 25 years.
+John P. Mann has been practicing employment law for more than 30 years in Greensville, SC.
 His experience and thorough knowledge of this field have allowed him to thrive in this complex area of law.

 It means that employees can generally be fired at the will of their employers — for any or no reason at all.
 While this may seem unfair or just plain wrong, employees who don’t have signed contracts with their employers are usually considered “at-will employees” and work without job security.